 IMITATION "Henna" Warning

-Imitation henna is a general term we use to describe products that claim to be henna, but are adulterated with toxic industrial dyes and solvents.
+Imitation henna is a general term we use to describe products that claim to be henna, but are adulterated with toxic industrial dyes, solvents, and other dangerous additives.

 What is imitation "henna"?